-major nonfinancial barriers to take-up.
-The Earned Income Tax Credit (EITC), which offers a tax credit to those who file income taxes and have earnings - and therefore does not cover nonworkers - has a fairly high take-up rate of around 80%.
-Filing taxes is assisted by for-profit companies in low-income neighborhoods who help families in filing taxes, for a fee.
-Non-take-up in the EITC program is mostly from not filing taxes in the first place.
+assisted by for-profit companies in low income neighborhoods who help families in filing taxes, for a fee.
+Non-takeup in the EITC program is mostly from not filing taxes in the first place.
 Take-up rates for the major health insurance program for the poor, Medicaid, are difficult to compute.
-While some studies show declining rates over time, to around 46% for adults and 65% for children in 2014-2017, the rates are noncomparable across studies and because they use a different base.
+While some studies show declining rates over time, to around 46 percent for adults and 65 percent for children in 2014-2017, the rates are noncomparable across studies and because they use a different base.
 Eligibility also differs across states and is higher in states that have broader eligibility criteria, and the mix has changed over time.
-Take-up rates for the US Supplemental Nutrition Assistance Program (SNAP, or Food Stamps) have been growing over time for reasons discussed below - namely, from intentional broadening of eligibility and reductions in administrative barriers - and are, most recently, in the 83-84% range for households and individuals.
+Take-up rates for the U.S. Supplemental Nutrition Assistance Program (SNAP, or Food Stamps) program have been growing over time for reasons discussed below-namely, from intentional broadening of eligibility and reductions in administrative barriers-and are, most recently, in the 83-84 percent range for households and individuals.
 Still, this leaves 7 million individuals eligible but not receiving benefits.
-Take-up rates in the US housing programs are very low (21%) primarily because available housing units and vouchers are limited in supply and there is heavy excess demand, so participation is rationed.
+Take-up rates in U.S. housing programs are very low (21 percent) primarily because available housing units and vouchers are limited in supply and there is heavy excess demand, so participation is rationed.
 Collinson et al. (2016) have raised the question of whether it would be superior to offer lower subsidies to more people to relax this constraint, holding expenditures fixed.